A Guide to the Archanes Wine Region in Crete Discover the best wineries in Archanes Book a villa holiday near the wine region with Bnbstay.

 Book online and expect to be at the winery for 1 - 2 hours.
 Wine tastings cost between 10 and 18 euros.
 In addition, you can order a cheese platter to go with your tasting at 18 euros for 2 or local pies for 13 euros.
 An olive oil tasting costs 4 euros each.

-Boutari Winery in Crete is a premier establishment situated on a 7-hectare Estate in Skalani near Archanes.
+Boutari Winery in Crete is a premier establishment situated on a 7-hectare estate in Skalani near Archanes.
 As well as offering wine tastings and tours of the production area and cellars, you can book Cretan cooking classes.

 Boutari is a major Greek wine producer, established in 1879, and grows red varieties such as Kotsifili, Mantilaria, and Syrah, plus whites including Malvasia, Chardonnay, Aromatica, and Moschato Spinas.
 The Boutari estate is known as "Fantaxomatocho", which means 'haunted domain', so called to protect it from pirates.